w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 For non-web software, sometimes the platform provides text scaling to 200% for most, but not all text (e.g. headings, which are naturally large, may not be increased in size to 200%, but other text does increase to 200%).
 In such cases, authors would only need to support text scaling to the extent provided by user settings in the platform, without losing text-size semantics, content or functionality, to satisfy this success criterion.</div>
 <div class="note wcag2ict software">

-For non-web software expected to be viewed at a distance of approximately 15 3/4 inches (400mm), good practice is for the default presentation for text to have an x-height that is at least as big as Arial font at 16 CSS px, which at 200% zoom would be 32 CSS px.</div>
+Best practice is for the smallest text have an x-height of at least 8 CSS px which corresponds to an x-height of 1.2mm, at a viewing distance of 400mm, with no zooming or screen scaling.
+This is the smallest font size - not the recommended font size for body text which should be larger.</div>
 <div class="note wcag2ict software">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>